 Kevin graduated magna cum laude from the University of Georgia School of Law in 2010, where he was published as a member of the Georgia Law Review, decorated as a member of several award-winning moot court teams, and recognized by his peers with the Matlock Award for the attorney they would want representing them if ever in need.
 Kevin graduated with honors from the University of North Carolina at Chapel Hill in 2007, with a degree in Economics and International Studies, where he led the undergraduate mock trial program, founded an annual mock trial tournament, and interned with the Global Education Center.

-Kevin is a member of St. Matthew Catholic Church where he serves as a sacristan and a volunteer with the Mel’s Diner ministry, which has been feeding the hungry since 2001.
-Kevin also volunteers his time with Charlotte-Mecklenburg Schools’ Lunch with a Lawyer and Lawyers for Literacy programs.
+Kevin is a member of St. Peter Catholic Church and volunteers with St. Matthew Catholic Church’s Mel’s Diner ministry, which has been feeding the hungry since 2001.
+Kevin serves on the Luncheon Committee for Supportive Housing Communities—a Charlotte non-profit dedicated to providing permanent, supportive homes for its residents.
+Kevin also volunteers his time with Charlotte-Mecklenburg Schools’ Lunch with a Lawyer program.